gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 _Why does this matter?_ We want to make it easy for the user, so that if and when they want to deep dive, it's easy for them to go read ten or twenty articles on their topic of choice.

-### Principle 6: make it easy for folks to become engrossed with Gatsby
+## Principle 6: make it easy for folks to become engrossed with Gatsby

 Gatsby is the future of the web.
 Our goal is to let people dive _as far deep into it as they want, and encourage them by providing them more and more to discover._

 We want everyone to build and keep building, read and keep reading.

-We want everyone to understand how[ deep the depths of Gatsby are](/docs/behind-the-scenes/), to hunger and thirst for knowledge, to tell all of their friends and coworkers and significant other all the cool things they are learning and doing with Gatsby until those folks check it out too.
+We want everyone to understand [the depths of Gatsby](/docs/behind-the-scenes/), to hunger and thirst for knowledge, to tell all of their friends and coworkers and significant other all the cool things they are learning and doing with Gatsby until those folks check it out too.

-We want folks who build their site with Gatsby, to want to build a plugin.

-We want folks who write documentation, to want to contribute code.
+We want folks who build their site with Gatsby; to build a plugin.
+We want folks who write documentation; to want to contribute code.

 We want folks who contribute code to dive deep into Gatsby's core, to the internal plugins where few other than [Michal](https://twitter.com/mipiechowiak) and [Kyle](https://twitter.com/kylemathews) dare to venture.